mia-workshop/MIA-Shared-Task-2022/README.md

 }
 ```

+- XOR-TyDi QA training data (without answers in the target language)
 Note that the part of the XOR-TyDi data only includes English answers due to the limitation of annotation resources ([Asai et al., 2021](https://nlp.cs.washington.edu/xorqa/)).
 Those questions are marked as `has_eng_answer_only: True`

 ```